Cryogenic infrared astronomy from space has seen steady development since the

 -

-a cryogenic large aperture (primary mirror) which can be launched in a collapsed
+a large cryogenic telescope which can be launched in a folded configuration and deployed in space

 -